qossmic/deptrac/README.md

 ```

-every class (including namespace) that match the regex `.*Controller.*` becomes a part of the controller layer.
+Every class (including namespace) that match the regex `.*Controller.*` becomes a part of the controller layer.

 ### "bool" Collector
-the bool collector allows defining a collector based on other collectors.
+The bool collector allows defining a collector based on other collectors.

 ```yml
 layers: